 Catherine A. Sohn, Pharm.
-D., age 61, has served as a member of our board of directors since her election at the July 2012 annual general meeting of shareholders.
+D., age 61, has served as a member of our board of directors since her election at the July 2012 annual general meeting of shareholders and was appointed as chairperson of our nominating and corporate governance committee, effective as of August 1, 2013.
 Dr. Sohn is the founder of Sohn Health Strategies, where since 2010 she has consulted to pharmaceutical, biotechnology, medical device and consumer healthcare companies in the areas of business strategy, business development and strategic product development.
 She joined the board of directors of Neuralstem, Inc., a biotechnology company, in January 2014 and has served as a director of Landec Corporation, a material sciences company, since November 2012.
 From 1982 to 2010, she was with GlaxoSmithKline plc, a pharmaceutical company (and with SmithKline Beecham plc before its merger with GlaxoWellcome plc), where she served most recently as Senior Vice President, Worldwide Business Development and Strategic Alliances in the GSK Consumer Healthcare division, and before that, she held a series of positions in Medical Affairs, Pharmaceutical Business Development, U.S. Product Marketing, and global strategic product development in the pharmaceutical division.
 Dr. Sohn started her career as Assistant Professor of Clinical Pharmacy at the University of the Sciences in Philadelphia, where she currently holds the position of Dean's Professor.
-She received a Pharm.D. from the University of Pennsylvania.
+She received a Pharm.
+D. from the University of California, San Francisco, School of Pharmacy.
+She also received a Certificate of Professional Development from the Wharton School at the University of Pennsylvania.
 Dr. Sohn brings to our board of directors almost three decades of product development and business development experience in the pharmaceutical industry and a global perspective that is directly relevant to our company.